May, 2023 - London Arbitration 2/23: pilot’s one-off mistake did not render the port unsafe

 The owner contended that the port was unsafe on the basis that the pilot’s failure to properly manoeuvre the ship demonstrated a disabling lack of skill or knowledge amounting to incompetency as per the competence test set out in The Eurasian Dream 1 Lloyd’s Rep 719.
 The owner’s claimed in excess of US$ 1.1million for the cost of repairing the ship as a result of the grounding.
 On the other hand, the charterer argued that the effective cause of the grounding was the ship’s unseaworthiness in failing to have proper charts on board which would allow the master to prepare a proper berth-to-berth passage plan.

 Turning first to the owners’ unsafe port claim, the tribunal considered that the grounding was a result of the pilot’s negligence in the navigation of the ship: the pilot knew the limits of the deep-water channel but failed to manoeuvre the ship within the safety limits.
-However, the tribunal did not consider that the pilot was not incompetent as was an experienced pilot who had not been involved in any other incidents and was able to control the ship and the tugs.
+However, the tribunal did not consider that the pilot was incompetent as this was an experienced pilot who had not been involved in any other incidents and was able to control the ship and the tugs.
 Rather, the pilot simply failed to exercise the manoeuvre of the ship correctly.
 Accordingly, the tribunal held that the port was not unsafe but rather this was a one-off mistake of an otherwise competent pilot which did not amount to a defect of the port as per The Evia (No 2) 1 Lloyd’s Rep 334,338.
 The grounding was not a result of the ship being exposed to dangers that could not have been avoided by good navigation or seamanship, nor was the ship exposed to an abnormal occurrence.

-Turning to the charterer’s allegations of unseaworthiness, the tribunal held that the ship was, in fact, unseaworthy at the beginning of the voyage due to the lack of appropriate charts on board.
+Turning to the charterer’s allegations of unseaworthiness, the tribunal considered that the ship was, in fact, unseaworthy at the beginning of the voyage due to the lack of appropriate charts on board.
 This issue of obtaining proper charts could have been rectified, however the master made no effort to obtain appropriate charts and there was no evidence that the owner had exercised due diligence in ensuring that the ship had a compliant passage plan before she proceeded to the discharge port.
 That said, the tribunal concluded that the unseaworthiness was not causative to the grounding.
 The tribunal also found that the master was negligent in (i) failing to obtain a copy of the appropriate as he should have been aware that the charts on board the ship were not sufficient and (ii) for failing to monitor the pilot’s handling of the ship.

 The tribunal’s decision provides some useful guidance on unsafe port claims involving pilot error in the navigation of a ship and re-affirms that such claims are very fact sensitive.
 It appears that the threshold of meeting the competence test is quite high and arbitration tribunals may be reluctant to find that a pilot was incompetent as a result of a single mistake in a task that the pilot performs on a regular basis.